eilmiv/SPARQL2NEMO/README.md

 cargo +nightly run
 ```

-You may need to install the following packages if you don't have them already:
+You may need to install the following packages if you don't have them already (Ubuntu):
 ```bash
 sudo apt update
 sudo apt install pkg-config
 sudo apt install libssl-dev
 ```